-Kiyoshi Wada, Managing Director Group COO (Group Chief Operating Officer) Group CSUO (Group Chief Sustainability Officer) Corporate Planning Dept. (Business Support Group, Sustainability Division)
+Kiyoshi Wada, Managing Director Group COO (Group Chief Operating Officer) Corporate Planning Dept. (Business Support Group)

-Since joining Tokio Marine, Mr. Kiyoshi Wada primarily engaged in domestic insurance underwriting, product planning, and corporate planning, and currently he is responsible for the Group's operations and sustainability initiatives.
+Since joining Tokio Marine, Mr. Kiyoshi Wada primarily engaged in domestic insurance underwriting, product planning, and corporate planning, and subsequently was responsible for the Group's operations and sustainability efforts.
+Currently, he is responsible for the Group's operations.
 We expect him to leverage his abundant experience and achievements as follows:

-- a) To properly determine and execute the business under his charge as executive officer responsible for the Group's operations and sustainability efforts. - b) To fulfill a substantial role in making important business execution decisions and supervising the execution of duties by other directors as a member of the Board.
+- a) To properly determine and execute the business operations under his charge as an executive officer responsible for the Group's operations. - b) To fulfill a substantial role in making important business execution decisions and supervising the execution of duties by other directors as a member of the Board.